 Bhils are the biggest tribe in Rajasthan.
 Banswara is the main area where Bhils in large numbers.
 Previously Bhils main occupation was to collect the food.
 Famous epics of Ramayana and Mahabharata depicted that Bhils were famous for their skills in arching.
 From collecting food, they started farming for their livelihood.
 Baneshwar fair in January and February is the best place to know more about Bhil tribe.

 Gadiya Lohars are known to be a small Rajput Rajasthan tribe.
 Gadiya Lohars were the blacksmiths in the army of Maharana Pratap of Mewar.
-After Mughals attack they migrated and travelled from one place to another place on bullock carts named as “gadis”, hence the name ‘Gadiya Lohar’.
+After Mughals attack they migrated and traveled from one place to another place on bullock carts named as “gadis”, hence the name ‘Gadiya Lohar’.
 Gadhiya lohars are found are Kathodi and Rabaris in Mewar region.

 Garasias are another small Rajput Rajasthan tribe residing in Mount Abu Road area of Udaipur District in Damors of Dungarpur in southern Rajasthan.